 - 15% increase in conversion rate to signup

 Keeping this in mind, imagine the possible improvements of a business coming from a standard website to a web application.

-From this Pinterest study, it would be a safe to assume that the improvements here would be significant.
+From this Pinterest study alone, it would be safe to assume that the improvements in that situation would be significant.

-A case study from the Zalondo noted that they saw a 0.7% increase of revenue by they decreasing their loading times by 100ms.
+A case study from Zalando noted that they saw a 0.7% increase of revenue by decreasing their loading times by 100ms.

-While this article is quite technical, its another piece of evidence that loading time are so crucial to businesses today.
+While this article is quite technical, its another piece of evidence that loading times are so crucial to online businesses today.